Department for the Economy Postgraduate Studentship scheme

 These provide for the payments of approved fees and the maintenance of students whilst being trained in methods of PhD research.

-Cast Studentships (Co-operative Awards in Science and Technology)
+Cast studentships (Co-operative Awards in Science and Technology)

-These provide for the payments of approved fees and the maintenance of students on Research Studentships intended to encourage the development of collaboration between universities and industry and, in particular, to provide an opportunity for graduates to undertake PhD research of direct interest to industry.
+These provide for the payments of approved fees and the maintenance of students on Research Studentships intended to encourage the development of collaboration between universities and industry and, in particular, to provide an opportunity for graduates to start PhD research of direct interest to industry.